dfargo/last-y-train/README.md

 A cross-chain bridge allows users to transfer assets or data from one blockchain to another.
 A common pattern is "lock-and-mint":

 1.  **Lock**: A user sends tokens to a bridge contract on the **Source Chain**.
 The contract locks these tokens and emits an event (e.g., `BridgeTransferInitiated`) containing details of the transaction.
-2.  **Verify**: Off-chain services, known as listeners, oracles, or validators, monitor the Source Chain for these events.
+2.  **Verify**: Off-chain services (known as listeners, oracles, or validators) monitor the Source Chain for these events.
 3.  **Mint/Release**: After verifying the event, these services submit a signed transaction to a corresponding bridge contract on the **Destination Chain**.
 This transaction authorizes the minting or releasing of an equivalent amount of wrapped tokens to the user's address on the new chain.

 This script simulates the **Verify** and **Mint/Release** steps.
 It connects to a source chain, polls for new blocks, filters for `BridgeTransferInitiated` events, and then prepares and signs a transaction to complete the bridge transfer on the destination chain.
-For safety, the final step of broadcasting the transaction is simulated by logging the signed transaction hash.
+For safety, the final step of broadcasting the transaction is simulated by logging the signed transaction.

 ## Code Architecture